Yakitrak/obsidian-cli/README.md

 ### Search Note

-Starts a fuzzy search in the Obsidian vault.
+Starts a fuzzy search displaying notes in the terminal from the vault.
 You can hit enter on a note to open that in Obsidian

 ```bash
 # Searches in default obsidian vault